 Strengths of Numeric Prediction Trees

 Numeric prediction trees do not have the assumptions of linear regression.
 As such, they can be used to model non-normal and or non-linear data.
 In addition, if a dataset has a large number of feature variables, a numeric prediction tree can easily select the most appropriate ones automatically.
-Lastly, numeric prediction trees also do not need the the model to be specific in advance of the analysis.
+Lastly, numeric prediction trees also do not need the model to be specific in advance of the analysis.

 Weaknesses of Numeric Prediction Trees

-This form of analysis requires a large amounts of data in the training set in order to develop a testable model.
+This form of analysis requires a large amount of data in the training set in order to develop a testable model.
 It is also hard to tell which variables are most important in shaping the outcome.
 Lastly, sometimes numeric prediction trees are hard to interpret.
 This naturally limits there usefulness among people who lack statistical training.